nyoom-engineering/oxocarbon-vscode/README.md

 }
 ```

-On HiDPI/Retina displays, you may find text rendering improved by adjusting font ant-aliasing
+On HiDPI/Retina displays, you may find text rendering improved by adjusting font anti-aliasing.

 ```json
 {